Canada

 Traditionally, all corporations with gross income over CAD 250 million, and their affiliates, are assigned a large case file team and undergo an annual risk assessment.
 Corporations rated as high risk are generally audited annually.
 Medium-sized corporations (gross income between CAD 20 million and CAD 250 million) generally are selected based on a screening process and identified risks.
 Smaller corporations, which are usually CCPCs with gross income under CAD 20 million, have been subject to compliance or restricted audits, selected based on statistical data and a screening process.
 Audits of CCPCs are generally restricted to covering the current and one previous taxation year.

 CRA officials have the authority to require persons to answer questions in any form specified by them and to provide reasonable assistance for any purpose related to the administration or enforcement of the relevant statute.
-Upon royal assent of the enacting legislation, the 2024 federal budget proposes:
+Upon royal assent of the enacting legislation draft legislative proposals:

-• extending the stop the clock rules to apply when a taxpayer seeks judicial review of any CRA action in relation to the audit and enforcement process.
+- extend the 'stop-the-clock' rules to apply when a taxpayer seeks judicial review of any CRA action in relation to the audit and enforcement process.

 Statute of limitations